OfficeDev/teams-toolkit-samples/large-scale-notification/README.md

 ### Bot Framework Rate Limit

 As stated in this [document](https://learn.microsoft.com/en-us/microsoftteams/platform/bots/how-to/rate-limit#per-bot-per-thread-limit), the throughput of a single bot app in theory is 180k/hour.
+However, if tested with

+> 1. The thread limit of 3600 seconds and 1800 operations applies only if multiple bot messages are sent to a single user.
-> The global limit per app per tenant is 50 Requests Per Second (RPS).
+> 2. The global limit per app per tenant is 50 Requests Per Second (RPS).
 Hence, the total number of bot messages per second must not cross the thread limit.

 ### Azure Storage Table